Getting started

 ## What you need?

-* OS Net API URL and key; see [getting-started-with-an-api-project](https://docs.os.uk/os-apis/core-concepts/getting-started-with-an-api-project "mention") for more information
+* OS Net API URL and key; see [Getting started with an API project](/os-apis/core-concepts/getting-started-with-an-api-project.md) for more information

 * A basic understanding of automatic processing of JSON data and basic procedural (if-then-else) programming